 The N-Hance organization is stronger than ever before.
 N-Hance is continually ranked one of the fastest growing franchises.
 In 2013, N-Hance had 220 units.
 In 2014, we had 310 units.
 As of today, there are more than 500 franchises in the United States.
 At the corporate level, we have 20 dedicated team members in the sales, marketing, business management and training departments.

 Projections for the Future

 One advantage of being a fairly new company is the huge opportunity for growth.
-We have sold only about 35 percent of our inventory of available territories in the United States.
+We have sold less than 40 percent of our inventory of available territories in the United States.